 The Hexar RF is a well-built rangefinder camera with advanced electronics, auto wind, auto rewind and a very durable body.

 The camera can take M-mount lenses, including those made by Konica (of course), Leica and Zeiss.
 I don't have any Leica M lenses, so I can't confirm full compatibility with the entire line of Leica glass.

 I can tell you that I was able to mount and use a 50mm Planar, a 25mm Biogon and a 40mm Sonnar without any problems.
 In the photo to the right, you can see how this camera will look better with a black-barreled lens.
-The chrome version somehow seems out of place on the Hexar RF.
+Chrome lenses look a bit odd on all-black bodies.

 The Konica is dependent on batteries, so you should always keep a spare with you.
 The camera is very simple to operate.
 All dials and controls are where you would expect them to be.
 My own difficulty was in being able to set the ISO dial.
 The numbers are too tiny for my middle-aged eyes to focus up close in dim lighting.
 You can set it to DX and let the camera read it from the cartridge.

 The camera features a rubberized covering with an irregular pebble surface.
 It feels very nice and secure in your hands.
 The body is just about the right size -- not too large and not too small.
 There is outward sweeping protrusion from the right side of the back, presumably to provide a more comfortable grip for the camera.
 I've never been a big fan of these, but I understand its purpose, and I'll just leave it at that.
 By the way, it's not as large as it appears in the photo.

 On the left side of the top deck is the frame counter and battery life indicator.
 The back release is on the side.
 It's a fold-down key that you must twist.
 Keep in mind that if you do this while film is in the camera, it will reset the film counter to zero and then fire off two blanks.